Your ATRS Pension — What You Should Know About Non-Tradable Sovereign Debt

-What Arkansas teachers and retired educators need to know about ATRS pension investments in Israel Bonds.
+What Arkansas teachers and retired educators need to know about ATRS pension investments in non-tradable foreign sovereign bonds.

 What’s happening with YOUR pension

-In June 2025, the Arkansas Teacher Retirement System (ATRS) Board approved Resolution 2025-22 authorizing an investment of up to $50 million in State of Israel Bonds.
+In June 2025, the Arkansas Teacher Retirement System (ATRS) Board approved Resolution 2025-22 authorizing an investment of up to $50 million in non-marketable foreign sovereign debt — bonds issued by a foreign government that cannot be sold on any secondary market.
 Board Chair Danny Knight cast the lone “no” vote and questioned the process.
 By December 2025, the full $50 million had been deployed in a single transaction through ATRS’s investment manager, Reams Asset Management — confirmed in a routine board liquidity update from ATRS Deputy Director Rod Graves.

-Around the same time as the authorization, an internal memo from the State Treasurer’s senior investment officer Steve Pulley (late 2024) recommended pausing new Israel Bond purchases because of recent credit-rating downgrades.
+Around the same time as the authorization, an internal memo from the State Treasurer’s senior investment officer Steve Pulley (late 2024) recommended pausing new purchases of these bonds because of recent credit-rating downgrades.
 Together, these actions raise practical questions about risk, return, and how ATRS applies its own fiduciary standards.

-Records from the second FOIA round reveal that ATRS formalized its Israel Bonds approach through Reams Asset Management, a division of Columbus Investments Inc. A document dated September 25, 2025 — nearly four months after the board authorized the investment — established “Investment guidelines for the Arkansas State Teacher Retirement Israeli Jubilee bond account.”
-The creation of a dedicated account with its own guidelines suggests Israel Bonds were treated as a special case outside ATRS’s normal fixed-income allocation, not a routine investment.
+Records from the second FOIA round reveal that ATRS formalized its approach to these bonds through Reams Asset Management, a division of Columbus Investments Inc. A document dated September 25, 2025 — nearly four months after the board authorized the investment — established “Investment guidelines for the Arkansas State Teacher Retirement Israeli Jubilee bond account.”
+The creation of a dedicated account with its own guidelines suggests these non-tradable sovereign bonds were treated as a special case outside ATRS’s normal fixed-income allocation, not a routine investment.

-These are direct loans to the Israeli government that cannot be sold before maturity.
-Unlike most fixed-income investments, Israel Bonds have no secondary market — ATRS’s $50 million is locked in until the bonds mature.
+These are direct loans to a foreign government that cannot be sold before maturity.
+Unlike most fixed-income investments, these bonds have no secondary market — ATRS’s $50 million is locked in until the bonds mature.

 Why it matters

 Arkansas law says pension trustees must invest and manage assets solely in the interest of members and benefit recipients (Ark.
 Code Ann. § 24-2-614).
-The Protecting Arkansas Investments Act (Act 411 of 2023) requires the Treasurer of State to base investment evaluations only on pecuniary factors — those with a material financial effect on risk or return.
-Pension boards like ATRS are not yet covered by an equivalent procedural standard, which is why the Pension Investment Transparency Act would extend that same requirement to pension board sovereign debt acquisitions.
+The State Government Employee Retirement Protection Act (Act 498 of 2023) requires pension board investment evaluations to be based only on pecuniary factors (Ark.
+Code § 24-2-802(4)(A)) — those with a material financial effect on risk or return — under the standard of care at § 24-2-803 and the pecuniary-factors-only requirement at § 24-2-804(a).
+The Pension Investment Transparency Act would add specific procedural safeguards for sovereign debt acquisitions: independent credit analysis, consultant independence, and documented financial rationale.

 ATRS also follows a prudent-investor approach, which calls for care, skill, diversification, and documented due diligence before committing to a new, relatively illiquid position like foreign government bonds.